FreeRTOS/FreeRTOS-Cellular-Interface/README.md

 The generated documents are under "doc/output/cellular".

-There is dedicated documentation for the common code that implements the AT commands defined by 3GPP TS v27.007.
+There is dedicated documentation for the common component that implements the AT commands defined by 3GPP TS v27.007.

 ```
 doxygen doc/config/cellular_common